ManiVaultStudio/ImageLoaderPlugin/README.md

   - Create a image pyramid of user-defined size by downsampling the image on every level

 ## Building
-This project depends on the [freeimage](https://freeimage.sourceforge.io/) library.
-Ensure that CMake can find freeimage during configuration.
+This plugin depends on the [FreeImage ](https://freeimage.sourceforge.io/) library.
+Ensure that CMake can find FreeImage  during configuration.

+The Image Loader can also make use of the `Qt Imaging Formats` plugin to support more than the [standard QT image formats](https://doc.qt.io/qt-6/qimagereader.html#supportedImageFormats) like [TIFF files](https://en.wikipedia.org/wiki/TIFF) and [WebP](https://en.wikipedia.org/wiki/WebP).

 ### Windows
 Using a package manager: install freeimage with [vcpkg](https://github.com/microsoft/vcpkg/) or [conan](https://conan.io/) and specify the [cmake toolchain](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html) accordingly.